-- Make sure your plan has been updated within the past year and includes two to four different scenarios.
+- Make sure your disaster recovery plan has been updated within the past year and includes two to four different scenarios.

 - Ensure that this plan is communicated regularly and your employees understand their roles and responsibilities, both for themselves and for anyone else who may be at your business.

 - Establish a strategy for team communications that minimizes the chance of confusion or skepticism.
 As those communications are sent, be sure to track activities and collect data to review after the fact.

 - Run annual tests that include random selections of employees from across your business to ensure that everyone knows what to do, when to do it and who else will step in if the assigned person is unavailable.